connectivecpp/chops-net-ip/README.md

 Production external dependencies:

-- Version 1.13 (or later) of Chris Kohlhoff's [`asio`](https://think-async.com/Asio/) repository is required.
+- Version 1.13 (or later) of Chris Kohlhoff's [`asio`](https://think-async.com/Asio/) library is required.
 Note that it is the stand-alone library, not the Boost Asio implementation.
 - Version 0.9 (or later) of [`utility-rack`](https://connectivecpp.github.io/utility-rack), which is a repository in the same GitHub account as Chops Net IP (`shared_buffer.hpp`, `erase_where.hpp`, `overloaded.hpp`, and `cast_ptr_to` are required).
-- Version 0.1 (or later) of Martin Moene's `expected-lite` library.
+- Version 0.1 (or later) of Martin Moene's [`expected-lite`](https://github.com/martinmoene/expected-lite) library.

 Test external dependencies: